 - Withdraw money from your pension fund in instalments, which will be taxed at your beneficiaries’ usual tax rate, as part of their income.

-- Withdraw money from your pension fund as a lump sum.
-Until April 2016, this will be taxed at 45%.
-After April 2016, this will be taxed at your beneficiaries' usual tax rate, as part of their income
+- Withdraw money from your pension fund as a lump sum this will be taxed at your beneficiaries’ usual tax rate, as part of their income

 Avoid becoming the victim of a pension scam by following the tips below.